Judge says government must release Columbia protester Mahmoud Khalil, but has until Friday to appeal

-But Khalil, a legal U.S. resident, will remain in custody until at least Friday, giving the government time to appeal, U.S. District Judge Michael Farbiarz said Wednesday.
+But Khalil, a legal U.S. resident, will remain in custody until at least Friday, giving the government time to appeal, U.S. District Judge Michael Farbiarz in New Jersey said Wednesday.

-“The court’s decision is the most significant vindication yet of Mahmoud’s rights,” said Ramzi Kassem, co-director of CLEAR, a legal nonprofit and clinic at the City University of New York that represents Khalil.
+“The court’s decision is the most significant vindication yet of Mahmoud’s rights,” said Ramzi Kassem, one of Khalil's lawyers.
 “But we aren’t out of the woods until Mahmoud is free and back home with his wife and child.”

-Lawyers and spokespersons for the Justice Department, which is handling the case, didn’t immediately respond to an email seeking comment.
+Dr. Noor Abdalla, Khalil's wife and a U.S. citizen, expressed hope he could be returned to New York in time to enjoy his first Father's Day with his son, Deen, who was born while Khalil has been held in a federal detention center in Jena, Louisiana.

+“This is the news we’ve been waiting over three months for," she said in a statement provided by the American Civil Liberties Union, which is also representing Khalil.

 Farbiarz had ruled earlier that expelling Khalil from the U.S. on those grounds was likely unconstitutional.